USS Macon (ZRS-5): Crash

-In another letter, dated 16 February 1935, he wrote:
+In another letter, dated 16 February 1935, Pulliam wrote:

-Macon, after 50 flights since it was commissioned, was stricken from the Navy list on 26 February 1935.
+Macon, after 50 flights since she was commissioned, was stricken from the Navy list on 26 February 1935.
 Subsequent airships for Navy use were of a nonrigid design.

-A depiction of the crash by artist Noel Sickles was the first piece of art sent over the wire by the Associated Press.
+A depiction of the crash by artist Noel Sickles was the first illustration sent over the new AP wirephoto service, which Associated Press had launched at the beginning of 1935.
+Sickles said he had about two hours to draw the scene only knowing that the Macon had crashed at sea.
+He correctly guessed the Navy would send cruisers to aid the airship.

 Wreck site exploration

 The Monterey Bay Aquarium Research Institute (MBARI) succeeded in locating and surveying the debris field of Macon in February 1991, and was able to recover some artifacts.
 The exploration included sonar, video, and still camera data, as well as some recovery of parts.

 In May 2005, MBARI returned to the site as part of a year-long research project to identify archaeological resources in the bay.
 Side-scan sonar was used to survey the site.

 2006 expedition

 A more complete return, including exploration with remotely operated vehicles and involving researchers from MBARI, Stanford University, and the National Oceanic and Atmospheric Administration's Office of National Marine Sanctuaries, took place in September 2006.
 Video clips of the expedition were made available to the public through the OceansLive Web Portal, a service of NOAA.

-The 2006 expedition was a success, and revealed a number of new surprises and changes since the last visit, approximately 15 years previously.
+The 2006 expedition was a success, and revealed a number of new surprises and changes since the last visit, approximately 15 years previous.
 High-definition video and more than 10,000 new images were captured, which were assembled into a navigation-grade photomosaic of the wreck.